NashWellington/NNES/compatibility.md

 * Random audio crackles/pops

 ## The Addams Family
-* Invisible sprites?
+* Ghost sprites are actually invisible instead of being translucent

 ## Barbie
-* Incorrect background color (green instead of black) for some tiles on the title screen

 ## Battletoads
 * Game freezes at the start of level 2